sebygreen/Sites/README.md

 ## Installation

-All that is needed, is too install and configure the local server environment on your machine, and drop the php files into your local web root folder.
+All that is needed, is too install and configure the local server environment on your machine, and clone this repository into your local web root folder.
 From there, create a new project directory containing an `index.html` at minimum, and the homepage should pick up the project from the same directory.
 A `favicon.ico` or `favicon.png` will be picked up automatically as well, if there is one.

 Editing the links can be done in the index.php file.